simonmichael/hledger/doc/MANUAL.md

 After reading a journal file, hledger will check all balance assertions and report an error if any of them fail.
 Balance assertions can protect you from, eg, inadvertently disrupting reconciled balances while cleaning up old entries.
+You can disable them temporarily with the `--ignore-assertions` flag, which can be useful for troubleshooting or for reading Ledger files.

+###### Assertions and ordering

-Note, when checking balance assertions hledger sorts the account's postings first by date and then (for postings with the same date) by parse order.
-This is different from ledger, which currently goes strictly by parse order.
-Sorting by date means balance assertions will still work if you reorder your entries.
+hledger sorts an account's postings and assertions first by date and then (for postings on the same day) by parse order.
+Note this is different from Ledger, which sorts assertions only by parse order.
+(Also, Ledger assertions do not see the accumulated effect of repeated postings to the same account within a transaction.)

+So, hledger balance assertions keep working if you reorder differently-dated transactions within the journal.
+But if you reorder same-dated transactions or postings, assertions might break and require updating.
+This order dependence does bring an advantage: precise control over the order of postings and assertions within a day, so you can assert intra-day balances.

-With included files, things are a little more complicated.
+With [[#including-other-files|included files]], things are a little more complicated.
 Including preserves the ordering of postings and assertions.
-If you have multiple postings to an account on the same day, split across different files, and you also want to assert the account's balance on the same day, you can run into trouble depending on where the assertion is located.
+If you have multiple postings to an account on the same day, split across different files, and you also want to assert the account's balance on the same day, you'll have to put the assertion in the right file.

+###### Assertions and commodities

-Also note the asserted balance must be a simple amount - it's not currently possible to assert a balance containing multiple commodities.
+The asserted balance must be a simple single-commodity amount, and in fact the assertion checks only this commodity's balance within the (possibly multi-commodity) account balance.
+We could call this a partial balance assertion.
+This is compatible with Ledger, and makes it possible to make assertions about accounts containing multiple commodities.

-The impact of many balance assertions on parsing time for large files is unknown.
+To assert each commodity's balance in such a multi-commodity account, you can add multiple postings (with amount 0 if necessary).
+But note that no matter how many assertions you add, you can't be sure the account does not contain some unexpected commodity.
+(We'll add support for this kind of total balance assertion if there's demand.)

 #### Prices